 “We are drowning in information, while starving for wisdom.
 The world henceforth will be run by synthesizers, people able to put together the right information at the right time, think critically about it, and make important choices wisely.”

 “Because of the times we live in, all of us, young and old, do not spend enough time and effort thinking about the meaning of life.
 We do not look inside of ourselves enough to understand our strengths and weaknesses, and we do not look around enough – at the world, in history-to ask the deepest and broadest questions.
 The solution surely is that, even now, we could all use a little bit more of a liberal education.”

 Majors are awarded a Bachelors of Arts.
 Students must gain proficiency in one or more foreign languages and complete a senior research project that fits within their focus area.

-In addition to the senior research project, students are required to complete an international experience component.
+In addition to the senior research project that must have an international focus, students are required to complete an international experience component.
 The student may choose a traditional study abroad experience in an accredited program or choose an internship.
 The internship must have a clear international focus and be supervised by a faculty member.
-Read more about the International Experience requirement here and see some examples of the great experiences our students have gained here.
+Read more about the International Experience requirements and see some examples of the great experiences our students have gained.

 Freshmen: New freshmen admitted to USU in good standing qualify for admission to this major.

 Transfer students: Transfer students from other institutions or from other USU majors need a 2.5 total GPA for admission to this major in good standing.

 International students have additional admissions requirements.